Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #mathematics, #probability-distributions.dirac-delta-function

-## Define the empirical distribution function using the Dirac delta function for a finite sample set.
+## Define the empirical distribution function using the Dirac delta function for a finite sample set

 Given a finite set of observations $\mathcal{D}=\{x_1, \ldots, x_N\}$, the empirical distribution function can be constructed using the Dirac delta function as follows: